ming71/CV_PaperDaily/README.md

 * Receptive Field Block Net for Accurate and Fast Object Detection
 * Modeling Visual Context is Key to Augmenting Object Detection Datasets
 * Contextual Priming and Feedback for Faster R-CNN
 * Learning to Segment via Cut-and-Paste
+* Acquisition of Localization Confidence for Accurate Object Detection
 <hr />
 <br>